 Facebook has a database of every member's account information, friends list, and posts.
 Amazon has a database of just about everything you can buy.
 Google has a database of information about every page in the World Wide Web.
-Though not to this scale, almost every nontrivial app you can create will have a database component.
+Though not to such a scale, almost every nontrivial app you can create will interact with a database.

-In most programming environments, building an app that communicates with a database is an advanced programming technique: you have to set up a server with database software like Oracle or MySQL and then write code that interfaces with that database.
-In universities, such programming is generally not taught until an upper-level software engineering or database course.
+In most programming environments, building an app that communicates with a database is an advanced programming technique: you have to set up a server with database software such as Oracle or MySQL and then write code that interfaces with that database.
+In many universities, such database programming isn't taught until an upper-level software engineering or database course.

-App Inventor does the heavy lifting for you when it comes to databases (and lots of other useful things!).
+When it comes to databases, App Inventor does the heavy lifting for you (and lots of other useful things!).
 The language provides components that reduce database communication to simple store and get operations.
-You can create apps that store data directly on the Android device, and with some setup, you can create apps that share data with other devices and people by storing it in a centralized web database.
+You can create apps that store data directly on the Android device, and with some setup, you can create apps that share data with other devices and people by storing it in a centralized database on the Web.

-The data in variables and component properties is short-term: if the user enters some information in a form and then closes the app, that information will be gone when the app is reopened.
+The data stored in variables and component properties is short-term: if the user types some information in a form and then closes the app before that information has been stored in a database, the information will be gone when the app is reopened.
 To store information persistently, you must store it in a database.
 The information in databases is said to be persistent because even when you close the app and reopen it, the data is still available.

-As an example, consider Chapter 4's No Texting While Driving app, which sends an autoresponse to texts that come in when the user is busy.
-This app lets the user enter a custom message to be sent in response to incoming texts.
-If the user changes the custom message to "I'm sleeping; stop bugging me" and then closes the app, the message should still be "I'm sleeping; stop bugging me" when the app is reopened.
+As an example, consider Chapter 4's No Texting While Driving app, which sends an auto-response to incoming SMS text messages.
+The app has a default response that is sent, but it lets the user enter a custom message to be sent, instead.
+If the user changes the custom message to "I'm sleeping; stop bugging me" and then closes the app, the message should still be "I'm sleeping; stop bugging me," and not the original default, when the app is reopened.
 Thus, the custom message must be stored in a database, and every time the app is opened, that message must be retrieved from the database back into the app.